Children and teens can have extreme reactions to trauma, but their symptoms may not be the same as adults.

 Symptoms that make it hard to go about daily life, go to school or work, be with friends, and take care of important tasks.

-Treating PTSD with Psychotherapy
+Improving PTSD symptoms with Psychotherapy

 Psychotherapy is “talk” therapy.
 It involves talking with a mental health professional to treat a mental illness.
 Psychotherapy can occur one-on-one or in a group.
 Talk therapy treatment for PTSD usually lasts 6 to 12 weeks, but can take more time.
 Research shows that support from family and friends can be an important part of therapy.

-Treating PTSD with Medication
+PTSD and Medication

 The U.S. Food and Drug Administration (FDA) has approved two medications for treating adults with PTSD: